CSNG-MFF/website/join_us.md

 - Likewise, we can help you write a project for the [EMBO Postdoctoral Fellowship](https://www.embo.org/funding/fellowships-grants-and-career-support/postdoctoral-fellowships/).
 Extra fellowships for Czech Republic also exist withing this funding scheme, further increasing the chances of success.

+- Finally, we can help you write a grant for the Czech Granting Agency (GACR) [Incoming Post-doc grant](https://gacr.cz/en/types-of-grant-projects/) that funds 2 year post-doc stays at Czech institutions.

 ### Bilateral funding